One Aquifer, Five Projects

 CRWA Wells Ranch Project

 The CRWA Wells Ranch Project is a water supply project owned and developed by the Canyon Regional Water Authority (CRWA).
 SAWS by agreement, can purchase up to 2,800 acre-feet per year from the Carrizo Aquifer in Gonzales and Guadalupe Counties.
-In 2020, SAWS received approximately 3,140 acre-feet of Carrizo water, enough to supply approximately 12,600 households in the Northeast San Antonio area.
 This volume is blended with surface water from Lake Dunlap and distributed to SAWS.
 (Reference Surface Water Projects for Additional information on the Lake Dunlap supply).

 Vista Ridge Project